-The farmer started rearing of giriraja and girirani poultry birds in the arecanut plantation by using shade net as fencing material and planted rose in one acre and twenty cents of land.
+The farmer started rearing poultry birds in the arecanut plantation by using shade net as fencing material and planted rose in one acre and twenty cents of land.
 Subsequently, he started raising a vegetable nursery in an area of 10 cents based on the local demand.
-Two cross-breed cows generate 6,000 litres of milk annually.
+Two cross-bred cows generate 6,000 litres of milk annually.

 A water storage tank dug at the entrance to the field is used for fish rearing and also for irrigating the crops.

 "Since I got free cow dung I set up a bio gas plant and also erected drip irrigation to use water judiciously.
 Since labour is a problem, I modified my old scooter into a power sprayer for spraying, and fertigation for my crops," he adds.

 According to him, money generation serves as a big energy booster for a farmer.
 "What farmers in our country need today is finance.
 Practically all other inputs are available for them.

-Must be practical
+Whatever be the technology, they must be able to deliver results - be practical and feasible.
+Merely talking cannot solve the problem," is his conviction.